GRADUATE STUDENT RESOURCES

 Degree Works instructional videos and a how-to document are available at advisement.gsu.edu.

-If you have any questions about non-course milestones, please contact your Graduate Advisor in the Office of Graduate Student Services.
+If you have any questions about non-course milestones, please contact your graduate advisor in the Office of Graduate Student Services.
 If you have questions about your coursework, please contact your faculty advisor in your home department.

 Registration Instructions